-This again is typical some of some the alien abductee types.
-Termed ‘thought insertion’, some schizophrenics will feel that their thoughts are not their own but have been inserted by some external agency.
+This again is typical of some of the alien abductee types.
+Termed “thought insertion”, some schizophrenics will feel that their thoughts are not their own but have been inserted by some external agency.

-Another variation on the theme is that ‘the delusion of thought broadcast’ – the schizophrenic finds that his thoughts are known to other people via telepathy, through radio broadcast.
+Another variation on the theme is “the delusion of thought broadcast”—the schizophrenic finds that his thoughts are known to other people via telepathy or radio broadcast.

 These typically reflect a deeper experience for the schizophrenic and are not likely to constitute a primary delusion.